 (If you're looking for journal articles on English and American literature, try the Finding Articles via databases section of this guide.)

-There are many scholars interested in the digital humanities in the greater New York area, and the newly formed NYCDH online community is one place to get to know them.
+There are many scholars interested in the digital humanities in the greater New York area, and the NYCDH (New York City Digital Humanities) online community is one place to get to know them.